Pioneer Company

 Tom Amell pictureThomas Amell - Chief Executive Officer & President

-After graduating from Siena College in 1989, Tom accepted a position at a local bank, beginning what would become a very successful career in banking.
+After graduating from Siena College, Tom accepted a position at a local bank, beginning what would become a very successful career in banking.
 Tom has worked in different areas of banking including retail and commercial, sales management and executive leadership.
 He began at Pioneer in August 2012.
 As President and CEO, Tom's primary role is to provide executive level leadership to the team by helping to develop strategy, motivate employees and to remove barriers so people can be successful.
 He is passionate about building an organization that is centered on employee engagement and customer loyalty.

 Kelli Arnold pictureKelli Arnold - Executive Vice President & Chief Strategy & Innovations Officer

 Kelli joined Pioneer with diverse experience in the finance sector.
-In her past roles she has lead multistate teams focused in commercial, health care, not-for-profit and municipal banking in addition to community development activities and CRA regulatory compliance in banks such as KeyBank, First Niagara, and HSBC.
+In her past roles she has lead multistate teams focused in commercial, health care, not-for-profit and municipal banking in addition to community development activities and CRA regulatory compliance in banks including KeyBank, First Niagara, and HSBC.
 While she has a long tenure on banking, Kelli spent the first ten years of her career in health care regulatory, capital, and policy work, after receiving a Bachelor of Arts degree from the SUNY Oswego and an MBA in Health Care Administration from Union Graduate College.

 Susan Hollister imageSusan Hollister - Executive Vice President & Chief Human Resources Officer & Corporate Secretary

-Susan joined the Pioneer Executive team as EVP, Chief Human Resources Officer in 2016.
+Susan joined the Pioneer Executive team as EVP, Chief Human Resources Officer & Corporate Secretary in 2016.
 Prior to joining Pioneer, Susan held the position of Senior HR Manager for First Niagara Bank, Chief Human Resources Officer for Hudson River Bank & Trust Co. and Chief Human Resources Officer for National Savings Bank of Albany.

 Patrick Hughes picturePatrick Hughes - Executive Vice President & Chief Financial Officer